canerceliktas/nrf5_BLE_Services_and-Characteristics_with_Peripheral/README.md

 Other kits, dongles and software versions might work as well, but this will not be covered here.

 # About this project
-This project using ; BLE GAP, GATT, Services and Characteristics, Serial UART, SAADC, TIMER and GPIO
+This project uses these features ; BLE GAP, GATT, Services and Characteristics, Serial UART, SAADC, TIMER and GPIO

 I used the tutorials on Nordic DevZone.
 Here is the link https://devzone.nordicsemi.com/nordic/